rdowd003/capstone1/README.md

-Recent literature has shown promising results illustrating the ability of the vocal processing metrics (used in this analysis) to distinguish healthy patients from those diagnosed with Parkinson's Disease [1,2,8].The benefit of developing an accurate model using these metrics is two fold:
+Recent literature has shown promising results illustrating the ability of the vocal processing metrics (used in this analysis) to distinguish healthy patients from those diagnosed with Parkinson's Disease [1,2,8].The benefit of developing an accurate, score-predicting model using these metrics is two fold:

-1. Improve the clinician's ability to *diagnose disease onset earlier* than later in order to extend the presence of a higher quality of life.
+1. Score: Improve the clinician's ability to *diagnose disease onset earlier* rather than later in order to extend the presence of a higher quality of life.
-2. Develop a reliable *remote disease-progression tracking mechanism* that patients can use at home.
+2. Time-Progression: Develop a reliable, *remote disease-progression tracking mechanism* that patients can use at home.

-##### Focus is: 1, how scores are distributed at onset and 2, how scores change
-##over time

 ## Data